KirilTan/PyPong/README.md

-# PyPong 2024
+# PyPong

 A simple yet engaging Pong game implemented using Pygame.
-Dive into the classic arcade action with PyPong 2024, where you control a paddle to play against an AI opponent.
+Dive into the classic arcade action with PyPong, where you control a paddle to play against an AI opponent.
 Keep the ball in play, and aim to outscore the AI!

 ## Game Logs